BorowiecM127/LeNetFashionMnistBinarized/README.md

 On test dataset loss of accuracy is less noticeable.
 Also, binarization has advantages in case of memory usage.
-For detailed results, please check paper.
+For detailed results, please check final report PDF.

 ## Starting an application
 To run application, simply click on Jupyter notebook, then click "Open in Colab" button.